smichaku/libinfect/README.md

 standard system libraries (such as libc) they must be self-contained and provide all required functionality on their own.
-The libinfect project provides a small set of libc function and syscall wrappers in the libbaremetal library as well as a CMake module (InfectModule) for adding modules.
+The libinfect project provides a small set of libc function and syscall wrappers in the libfreestanding library as well as a CMake module (InfectModule) for adding modules.
 For more information, please see [How to write you own libinfect module](doc/module.md).